andrews1022/react-typescript-project-setup/gatsby/contentful-blog-starter.md

 ## Converting to TypeScript

-- None of Gatsby's starters are fully good-to-go in TypeScript, so we must manually convert all `.js`/`.jsx` files to `.ts`/`.tsx`
+- We must manually convert all `.js`/`.jsx` files to `.ts`/`.tsx`
-- We also don't get proper type checking.
-VS Code will highlight the error, but the Gatsby CLI will not.
+- We also don't get proper type checking
+  - VS Code will highlight the error, but the Gatsby CLI will not
 - We will update the following to use TypeScript:
   - Components
   - Pages
   - Gatsby API files (gatsby-config, gatsby-node, etc.)
-- Here is a summary of the steps we will take:
-  - Setup `tsconfig.json`
-  - Convert all the components & pages to TypeScript
-  - Convert the Gatsby API files to use TypeScript

 ### Setup